Article published on 30 January 2018

 - 70% of all our waste is reused and converted into energy

-- All cardboard and packaging we receive from our sub-contractors is recycled and 50% of these is reused in our own packaging
+- All cardboard and packaging we receive from our sub-contractors are recycled and 50% of these is reused in our own packaging

 Above and beyond this though – we conduct on a yearly basis our own sustainable development audit – where we assess our processes on materials used, optimal packaging techniques, solvent use, energy use and any waste and how this can be converted and reused in our product life cycle.